sa1672ndo/angelauramc.github.io/markdown/wiki/faq/INSTALLATIONOFMODSRPWORLDS.md

-# How to install mods, Resource packs and worlds into PojavLauncher
+# How to install mods, Resource packs and worlds into PojavLauncher <!-- TODO: this. -->

  ## Mods
 1. Click on the "Create new profile" button in the version selector.